philipp-r/YourlsBlacklistDomains/README.md

 > You are free to fork whatever you want, that's what code is for!

 Also thanks to [LudoBoggio](https://github.com/LudoBoggio) for the [YourlsBlacklistIPs](https://github.com/LudoBoggio/YourlsBlacklistIPs) plugin which was the base for YourlsWhiteListDomains.
+>I've written this plugin for the community, to help Yourls users, to help Yourls author, to help to spread this software, to pay my free use of it, and to learn a bit more of programming.
+I didn't provide any license informations because I never tried to understand them.
+Therefore, I leave you all rights to use my plugin in any way you want, the fact that it help to bring more Yourls user is just enough from my point of view.

 Changelog
 ---------